MysteryPancake/_.hips/README.md

 https://github.com/user-attachments/assets/d58d709d-7c4b-41ca-9edc-0990bd77d081

 #### [Ls_DopsVolumeStreak_v01.hipnc](./Ls_DopsVolumeStreak_v01.hipnc)
-Demo of a velocity bug in DOPs.
+Velocity extrapolation bug in DOPs.
 When velocity sampling is set to streak, velocity at the border is reflected back into the system.
 Changing velocity sampling to corner keeps it stable, as does turning closed boundaries on (but changes the look a lot).
 Bizarrely it also stays stable if you enable OpenCL on Gas Enforce Boundary DOP:

 https://github.com/user-attachments/assets/fa8a503c-6572-434b-8d7a-85df603bcb7a